 The e-Invoicing Process in Malaysia

-With the mandatory e-invoicing system in Malaysia set to come into effect on August 1, 2024, businesses need to understand the process thoroughly to ensure compliance.
+With the mandatory e-invoicing solution for Malaysia set to come into effect on August 1, 2024, businesses need to understand the process thoroughly to ensure compliance.
 The e-invoicing system aims to streamline invoice management and improve accuracy in tax reporting.
 Below is a detailed explanation of each step in the e-invoicing process.

 Step 1: Generate the Invoice